Real estate title transfer is a process in property transactions. It involves legally transferring ownership of property from one party to another.

 What Rights do you have as a Title Owner?

-Another significant right is the right of disposition, which allows you to sell, transfer, or bequeath the property according to your preferences.
+Another right is the right of disposition, which allows you to sell, transfer, or bequeath the property according to your preferences.
 This includes the ability to mortgage the property as security for a loan or to make improvements and modifications to enhance its value.
 As a title owner, you also have the right to quiet enjoyment, which means you can use the property without interference from previous owners or third parties, provided you comply with local laws and regulations.

-However, these rights come with certain responsibilities, such as paying property taxes, adhering to municipal zoning bylaws, and maintaining the property in a condition that meets community standards.
+These rights come with certain responsibilities, such as paying property taxes, adhering to municipal zoning bylaws, and maintaining the property in a condition that meets community standards.

 Types of Titles & Ownership Structures